sasakiassociates/geo-png-db/README.md

 ![Illustration showing how values for 4 pixels from one zoom level are summed into a single pixel at the level above.](./img/pyramid.svg)

+Seamless, reliable aggregation makes GeoPngDB a solution for representing data originating in both vector and raster datasets.
+Raster aggregation maintains the highest spatial fidelity possible as every on-screen pixel accurately represents all values from larger zooms.

 #### Powerful Parallelization
 Because each tile is represented independently as a 256x256 image, very lightweight processing can be used when generating tiles.
 This allows tiles to be processed in a massively parallel fashion using cloud-based architectures.
 Truly massive datasets can be processed in manageable chunks on affordable microservices (such as AWS Lambda or Google Cloud Functions).